mendix/docs/content/en/docs/appstore/creating-content/best-practices-content-creation.md

 ### 3.1 Product Logo

-Display your cover image in your Mendix Marketplace listing by uploading your file (.jpg) in the right dimensions: resolution of minimum 600px x 420px and file size of maximum 1 MB.
+Display your cover image in your Mendix Marketplace listing by uploading your file (*.jpg*) in the right dimensions: resolution of minimum 600px x 420px and file size of maximum 1 MB.
 Do check the copyright branding guidelines of other companies, if you use their logo as part of your image.

 The thumbnail is visible on the Mendix Marketplace homepage.
 It is the same image as the cover image in the listing itself.

-It is important to carefully think about the thumbnail image, since it is the 1st item which draws attention of the potential customers to your product offering.
-Therefore, we recommend to not use personal photos, rather an image that represents your offering.
+It is important to carefully think about the thumbnail image, since it is the first item which draws attention of the potential customers to your product offering.
+Therefore, we recommend not to use personal photos, rather an image that represents your offering.

 ### 3.2 Product Name Taxonomy
 One of the most challenging topics regarding your product is finding a perfect name.
 In our marketplace we have almost no restrictions on the names and as a supplier, knowing your product, you are responsible to find the best option.